#What is GDPR?

-Parse.ly's Information Security (Infosec) Team is doing a re-evaluation of our compliance with GDPR.
+Parse.ly's Information Security (Infosec) Team performed a full internal audit for compliance with GDPR.

 At Parse.ly, we've always focused on a privacy-minded implementation of analytics: in many ways, the GDPR's articles are a welcome codification of practices our engineering teams already follow.
-But, we are using the GDPR to ensure all the details are covered.
+But, we used the GDPR to ensure all the details are covered.

 One key aspect of this is system security.
-We're making sure that the data we hold is kept in safe and secure hands, and that our security policies and software are up to date with industry standard best practices.
+We made sure that the data we hold is kept in safe and secure hands, and that our security policies and software are up to date with industry standard best practices.

-As for privacy, we've always been a privacy-first company; we've long had additional privacy measures, such as turning off IP address collection and Third-Party Cookies on customer request, even before it was mandated by any privacy agency.
+As for privacy, we've always been a privacy-first company; we've long had additional privacy measures, such as limiting IP Address collection and Third-Party Cookies on customer request, even before it was mandated by any privacy agency.
 We allow customers to control the data they send to us: a customer's development team can send along in our tracking pixel only the minimum information necessary to do analytics properly, which makes us an attractive option already for security and privacy-conscious publishers and clients.

 Our public stance on analytics and privacy can be found in a piece of writing by our Chief Technology Officer, entitled "Analytics and Privacy Without Compromise.".

 We created a Data Protection Team which is focused on engineering improvements to our systems, processes and our products to comply with the standards required by the GDPR.